 Why Seniors Should Run

 Maintaining excellent health becomes harder with age, but running has been shown to slow the aging process, allowing you to lead a more independent lifestyle.
+We have on-site fitness facilities and personal trainers to assist you in your goals.
 Preserve your autonomy while reaping these additional benefits of continuous exercise:

 Not sure you have what it takes to run a 5K yet?
 It is important as a senior to know your limits and not push yourself too hard or too fast.
 Here are a few tips that can help you get in shape the right way for your first 5K.